Edited by Jeffrey A. Peterson, Terri A. Running & Michael R. Stewart

 Introduction; Debtor in Possession; Individual Chapter 11 Cases; Operating Issues; Early Days – First-Day Motions; Creditors’ Committees; Sale of Assets; Trustee and Examiner; Exclusivity; Elements of a Chapter 11 Plan; Disclosure Statement; Solicitation and Acceptance; Pre-Packaged Plans; Confirmation of the Plan; Effect of Confirmation; Other Post-Confirmation Issues

-– James L. Baillie, James C. Brand, Clinton E. Cutler, Cynthia A. Moyer, Ryan T. Murphy, Sarah M. Olson, & Steven R. Kinsella
+– Samuel M. Andre, James L. Baillie, James C. Brand, Clinton E. Cutler, Steven R. Kinsella & Ryan T. Murphy

 Chapter 12 – Family Farmer with Regular Income

-Introduction; Commencing the Chapter 12 Case; The Chapter 12 Trustee; Debtor in Possession; Formulating and Filing a Chapter 12 Plan; The Section 341 Meeting of Creditors; Motions for Relief from the Automatic Stay; Motions for Use of Cash Collateral; Assuming and Rejecting Leases; Motions to Sell; Obtaining Credit; Confirmation of the Plan; Special Tax Provisions – Elimination of Capital Gains Tax; Conversion and Dismissal; Appendix A – Summary of Operations for Chapter 12 Case; Appendix B – Monthly Cash Receipts and Disbursements Statement; Appendix C – Tax Deposit Statement; Appendix D – Debtor in Possession Bank Accounts Reporting Form
+Introduction; Commencing the Chapter 12 Case; The Chapter 12 Trustee; Debtor in Possession; The Section 341 Meeting of Creditors; Motions for Use of Cash Collateral; Assuming and Rejecting Leases; Motions to Sell; Motions to Obtain Credit or Incur Secured Indebtedness; Formulating and Filing a Chapter 12 Plan; Confirmation of the Plan; Special Tax Provisions – Priority-Stripping; Conversion and Dismissal; Discharge; Claim Filing; Appendix A – Summary of Operations for Chapter 12 Case; Appendix B – Monthly Cash Receipts and Disbursements Statement; Appendix C – Tax Deposit Statement; Appendix D – Debtor in Possession Bank Accounts Reporting Form

 – Kyle L. Carlson & Michael J. Gieseke